xt0fer/DjangoJunior/README.md

 To use this project, follow these steps:

-1. Create your working environment. `$ python -m venv venv`
+1. Create your working environment.
 2. Install Django (`$ pipenv install django`)
 3. Create a new project using this template